meroxa/cli/docs/cmd/www/meroxa-apps-logs.md

 ### Examples

 ```
-meroxa logs # assumes that the Application is in the current directory
+meroxa apps logs # assumes that the Application is in the current directory
-meroxa logs --path /my/app
+meroxa apps logs --path /my/app
 meroxa apps logs my-turbine-application
 ```